By Lucy Komisar

 Here are some of the best I heard over the week, at separate programs that were tributes to jazz singer Sylvia Sims and the great musical theater writers, composer and lyricist Stephen Sondheim, lyricist Sheldon Harnick and composer Charles Strouse.

 Making it a story.
 That’s the best, the special feature of good cabaret.
-It’s not just carrying the tone, it’s creating drama and emotion.
+It’s not just carrying the tune, it’s creating drama and emotion.
 Among the new soon-to-be-greats are two young women.

 Carole J. Bufford, already headlining at New York jazz clubs, is a name you are going to know if you don’t already.
 She doesn’t just sing she performs, she moves and twists as if she’s a dancer.
 In a rendition of “St. James Infirmary,” her voice cries out and competes with the trumpet.